 By Zhuiqiu, Malaysia

 I’m a cosmetologist and my husband is a farmer.
-We knew each other in an activity: throwing of mandarin oranges in Malaysia.
-One year later, we had awedding in the presence of a priest as a witness.
-When I heard the priest praying for our marriage, my eyes became moist, and I prayed to God within silently, “I hope this man can look after and take care of me without change or surcease and can accompany me through my whole life.”
-At that moment, I was deeply moved, even feeling my heart were weeping unceasingly.
+We got to know each other during a Chinese Valentine’s Day activity found in Malaysia: throwing mandarin oranges.
+One year later, we had a church wedding in the presence of a priest as our witness.
+When I heard the priest praying for our marriage, my eyes became moist, and I prayed to God silently, “I hope this man can look after and take care of me without change or pause and can accompany me through my whole life.”
+At that moment, I was deeply moved; I even felt my heart was weeping unceasingly.

-After truly entering into the marriage, the conflicts between us began to appear.
-Every day, my husband went out to sell vegetables at past 4 a.m., and went back at past 7 p.m., but when I went off work, it was already over 10 p.m., so we seldom got along with each other.
-When I dragged my exhausted body home, I wished to gain his concern, care and understanding, such as: asking me how my work was going or whether I felt happy or not.
-However, almost every time when I went back home, I saw him either watching TV or playing with his phone and sometimes he even didn’t greet me, as if I didn’t exist.
-Seeing these scenes, I felt very depressed.
+But once our marriage actually started, the conflicts between us began to appear.
+Every day, my husband went out to sell vegetables at 4 a.m. or so, and came back after 7 p.m., but when I got off work, it was already after 10 p.m., so we seldom had time for each other.
+When I dragged my exhausted body home, I wanted his concern, care and understanding, such as asking me how my work was going or whether I felt happy or not.
+However, almost every time when I got back home, I saw him either watching TV or playing with his phone, and sometimes he even didn’t greet me, as if I didn’t exist.
+All this made me very depressed.

-One night, after supper, I played with my child on the sofa, my child in my arms and my husband was playing with his stuff.
+One night, after supper, I was playing with our child in my arms on the sofa.
+My husband was playing with his stuff.
 I asked him, “Do you hate me?
 Why do you always give me the cold shoulder?
-If you have some thoughts about me, just speak them out straightly!”
-He didn’t utter a word, so I continued asking until he really became impatient and then he yelled toward me, “Don’t ask anymore.
-Every day you all have so many questions.
-Bored stiff!”
-Seeing his such a reaction, my anger rose immediately: “You didn’t answer my question yet you are so mean.
-What do you want on earth?
-How could I marry somebody like you?!”
+If you have some thoughts about me, just speak straight!”
+He didn’t utter a word, so I continued asking until he really became impatient and then he yelled at me, “Don’t ask anymore.
+Every day you have so many questions.
+I’m bored stiff of it!”
+Seeing his reaction, my anger rose immediately: “You blew your top but you didn’t answer my question.
+What on earth do you want?
+How could I have married somebody like you?!”
 Then, we started to quarrel with each other.
-While quarreling, he stood up and gave me a push, and I suddenly fell to the sofa.
-Seeing he actually came to blow with me, I couldn’t bear anymore.
-I felt I had no way to continue to live with him anymore, so I put my child down and ran into the room in tears to find our marriage certificate.
-Upon seeing I have found it, he came to grab.
-During the process of disputing, his body pressed on my wrist.
-Immediately, I felt a heart-piercing pain—my wrist fractured.
-At that moment, my heart was almost broken: Is he really my husband I selected carefully?
-Is this the marriage I have expected?
+While quarreling, he stood up and gave me a push, and I fell onto the sofa.
+When he actually got violent with me, I couldn’t bear it anymore.
+I felt there was no way I could continue to live with him anymore, so I put our child down and ran into the bedroom in tears to find our marriage certificate.
+Upon seeing that I’d found it, he came to grab it off me, but as he tried to do so his body pressed down hard on my wrist.
+Immediately, I felt a heart-piercing pain—my wrist had fractured.
+At that moment, my heart almost broke: Was he really the husband I’d selected carefully?
+Was this the marriage I deserved?
 I’m his wife!
-How could he do this to me?
-From then on, I didn’t hold onto any hope for him.
+How could he do that to me?
+From then on, I didn’t hold onto any hope for our relationship.

 In April, 2016, by chance, a sister preached the’ to me and said, “The Lord loves us and for the sake of saving us, he was nailed to the cross.”
-I was influenced by the Lord’s love, so I accepted His gospel.
-Afterward, I told the pastors of our church the problems between my husband and me.
+I was moved by the Lord’s love, so I accepted His gospel.
+Afterward, I told the pastors of our church about the problems between my husband and me.
 They told me, “Only when we change ourselves first can we change others.
 We should love our neighbors as ourselves and love our enemies, just like the Lord.”
-So I tried to change myself: After work, I no longer found my friends to drink; when I saw my husband ignore me and I wanted to lose my temper, I would pray to the Lord and ask Him to grant me a forgiving heart; sometimes even if I quarreled with him, later on, I would try to get through the impasse.
-Seeing my changes, my husband also believed in the Lord with me.
-After believing in the Lord, the quarrels between us became less.
+So I tried to change myself: After work, I no longer went out with my friends to drink; when I saw my husband ignoring me and I wanted to lose my temper, I would pray to the Lord and ask Him to grant me a forgiving heart; sometimes, even if I quarreled with him, later on I would try to get through the impasse.
+Seeing my changes, my husband also started believing in the Lord with me.
+After believing in the Lord, the quarrels between us became fewer for a while.
 Seeing the Lord’s salvation of us, I was moved very much.

-However, as time passed, I found that we still couldn’t control our emotions and fights often broke out between us.
-Especially when one of us was not in a good mood, we would both have no patience and tolerance.
-Consequently we quarreled more bitterly.
-After every quarrel, I would feel very painful within.
+However, as time passed, I found that we still couldn’t control our emotions, and fights often broke out between us.
+Especially when one of us was not in a good mood, we would both have no patience or tolerance.
+Consequently, we quarreled more bitterly.
+After every quarrel, I would feel great pain within my heart.
 So I prayed to the Lord, “O Lord, You taught us to love our enemies, but I really can’t do it.
-When seeing what my husband did didn’t accord with my will, I would have many defiant and dissatisfied things in my heart.
+When something that my husband does doesn’t accord with my will, I am full of defiance and dissatisfaction.
 O Lord, what should I do?”
-Later, I actively attended all the courses organized by our church, hoping to find a way out, but I failed at last.
+Later, I actively attended all the courses organized by our church, hoping to find a solution, but I failed.
 Then I asked the group leader for help.
 But he just replied, “I also often quarrel with my wife.
 Even Paul also said, ‘For I know that in me (that is, in my flesh,) dwells no good thing: for to will is present with me; but how to perform that which is good I find not’ (Romans 7:18).
-We all can’t do anything about it.”
-Instantly, I felt very blank: Could it be that we have to go through our whole lifetime in the quarrel?
+None of us can do anything about it.”
+For a moment, I felt dazed: Could it be that we have to go through our whole lifetime quarrelling?